 Other factors include the number of physical locations for a company, the total number of employees working at the company, the volume of transactions over a set time frame, and the exact nature of the business being licensed.
 Whenever a government agency imposes a penalty on a contractor for violation of a bond, it will provide either a flat-rate amount or prescribe a method of calculating the amount of the penalty.

 Commercial Surety Bond

-As a rule of thumb however, the cost of any bond will depend on three factors: the length of the bond term, the type of bond, and the level of risk being taken by the surety company.
-Bonds which require the review of an underwriter may be based on the credit history of the involved principal, as well as other personal and professional qualifications.
-Individuals who are less qualified can generally expect to pay premiums which are higher than the 1% to 3% rate, and may go as high as 5%.
+As a rule of thumb, however, the cost of any bond will depend on three factors: the length of the bond term, the type of bond, and the level of risk being taken by the surety company.
+Bonds that require the review of an underwriter may be based on the credit history of the involved principal, as well as other personal and professional qualifications.
+Individuals who are less qualified can generally expect to pay premiums which are higher than the 1% to 3% rate and may go as high as 5%.

 Commercial Bond Insurance

 These bonds must be purchased from a surety company that is authorized to sell them in your particular state.
 A good place to start your application for a commercial surety bond would be to go online and check first whether a license bond is required for your profession in the state you intend to do business.
 If you find that a bond is required in your state, you should then look for a company that is authorized to sell the kind of bond you need.
 NFP is the best choice, because they are the largest bonding company in this country, and it is authorized to sell bonds in all 50 states.